Statement on the Administration and Distribution of the 16-19 Bursary Fund Scheme 2023-24

 - At least 95% attendance, no unauthorised absence and minimal lateness

 - Making at least satisfactory progress and completing course requirements

 - Adherence to the Myton School Code of Conduct

-In accordance with the Education Funding Agency 16-19 Bursary Fund Guidelines for 2017/18 – best practice, Myton School will be paying the discretionary bursary ‘in kind’ rather than cash.
+In accordance with the Education Funding Agency 16-19 Bursary Fund Guidelines for 2022-23 – best practice, Myton School will be paying all bursaries ‘in kind’ rather than cash.
 For example providing funding for curriculum trips/visits, provision of stationary boxes each term, curriculum materials and equipment – textbooks, revision guides, clothing allowance, laptop scheme, funding for university visits.
 Purchasing of books/equipment where possible should be done via the schools finance office to ensure achievement of value for money.
 All purchases will need prior approval that they fall within the bursary guidelines.

 Interest free loans from The Charity of Sir Thomas White, Warwick.

 Find out more about financial help you might qualify for with the Myton Bursary Fund Scheme.